JuggernautLabs/control-flow/characters/ticket-decomposer-v1.md

     "openQuestions": [
       "String - Specific questions that need answers to proceed" ],
-    "engineQuestions": [
-      "String - Questions the AI engineer wants to ask the human directly" ],
     "validationMethod": [
       "String - How to verify the ticket is complete and correct" ],